gladiola/blog/_posts/2018-07-23-h4ck_VulnHub_BadStore.markdown

 ## `nikto` scanning
 ![nikto recommendations]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-183641_1366x768_scrot.png)

 Quick and easy, `nikto` scanning did a directory traverse that seemed easy to use.
-It coughed up five or size directories to check into.
+It coughed up five or six directories to check into.
 For brevity, We'll show what we eventually found with some of those.

 The supplier directory was referred to in robots.txt.
 Looking up robots.txt showed that a user-agent of a certain name would not be disallowed.
 This looked useful.
 Also, robots.txt mentioned an `/upload` directory.
 That, combined with a file upload dialog, implied an remote or local file inclusion vulnerability possibility.
 We could also see how directory rules woudl cycle and recycle scanning bots of the wrong type.
 To understand this, we had to compare robots.txt alongside a Javascript script.